arnispk/Guidelines/CSS/README.md

 * the closing brace `}` on its own new line

 All CSS rules **SHOULD**
-* put related selectors on the same line; unrelated selectors on new lines
+* put related selectors on the same line; unrelated selectors on new lines:<br/>
-* have a space before the colon `:`
-* have at least one new line after the closing brace `}`

 ```css
 // Yep